LinJiaYi11/React-Expense-Tracker/README.md

     - login.png
     - etc.
 ## About git
-Please operate on the dev branch
+operate on the dev branch